ASchmidt1024/articles/angular/testing/angular-unit-testing.md

         };
     }

 In this file you export your `UserService` class and in this class you will have a `user` object which you can retrieve from your component.
 It only contains one `name`.
-A very very simple service, which should be imported in our `user.component.ts`.
+A very very simple service which should be imported in our `user.component.ts`.

     import { UserService } from './user.service';
     import { Component, OnInit } from '@angular/core';